This guest post on hearing aid costs was contributed by Ed Belcher*, who put together this eye-opening, neat piece of

 Did you ever wonder why a hearing aid costs up to 6x more than an iPad?
 Peeling the onion on the cost structure of both devices reveals an eye-opening comparison into the dynamics of either industry.
-It can provide us with pointers on where the future price and cost tags could shift and should.
+It can provide us with pointers on where the future price and cost tags could (and should) shift.

 Let’s assume a high-end hearing aid costs $1000 to the audiologist when he/she buys it from the manufacturer and consequently gets sold for $3000 to the consumer.
 Now if you dissect the $1000, based on a study by the German Competition Regulator, the following total cost breakdown emerges:

 Now, let’s take a closer look at the iPad: a recent study at the University of California, Irvine took a closer look at the cost structure of a regular iPad and came up with the following segmentation:

-The manufacturing and distribution costs of a hearing aid are upside-down in comparison to the manufacturing and distribution costs of an iPad.
+The manufacturing and distribution hearing aid costs are upside-down in comparison to the manufacturing and distribution costs of an iPad.

 The iPad is subject to hard, unfettered competition.
 Its manufacturer profit, marketing, R&D and dispensing costs combined take up 45% of the retail price.
 The production cost takes the balance (55%) of the retail price.

 Most hearing aids are made by the Big-6 consortium which shares patents and does business in a mutually beneficial way.
 The prices of hearing aids sold by dispensing businesses are around 3x their wholesale cost.
 In that case, the production cost of a hearing aid comprises only 8% of its bundled price.
 The remaining 92% is made up mostly of dispensing fees, administration salaries, and profits.